 - Begin with the end in mind.
 What is it that you are trying to achieve?
 What is the scope of the book?
 What knowledge should a student have before and after they have used the book?
 What are the learning objectives? - Sketch out the general parameters of your book.
-What types of media do you want to incorporate into your book? - Plan.
+What types of media do you want to incorporate into your book? - Make a plan for the future.
 Who will review your book?
 How often do you anticipate the content will need to be updated?34